foundersandcoders/begin_react_workshop/README.md

 ## Begin React Workshop
 Remember, `npm run dev`, and `localhost:8080`.

-This is the static version made purely in props.
+This is the dynamic version with state.

 ## The plan
 We'll be making a 5-a-day tracker app, because we like pretending to be healthy (read: you).
 The aim of this app is to be able to add fruit items to a list and keep track of how many of those items you've eaten, as well as being able to search through and clear the list.
 And by 'fruit', I mean whatever you want.